 Permeable or Porous Hard surfaces

 There is a wide range of permeable surfaces that allow the water to pass through while still providing a sound hard surface for driving and parking on.
-Porous asphalt, concrete and block paving either allow the water through the material or around the edges of the blocks.
-They have to be built on a porous sub-base.
+Porous asphalt, concrete and block paving either allow the water through the material or around the edges of the blocks, however they have to be built on a porous sub-base.

-The issue is that the construction in more complex and therefore much more expensive.
-You will need a contractor that knows what they are doing – which you can find here.
+The one big drawback with hard standing surfaces such as these is that the construction in more complex and therefore much more expensive and you will likely need a contractor that has experience in laying such structures – which you can find here.

 Building a Soakaway or Rain Garden

-The solution is to create a “trap” or “sink” of some sort where any excess water can collect and then drain away into the ground (or be used elsewhere) over a longer period of time.
+The solution to these scenarios is to create a “trap” or “sink” of some sort where any excess water can collect and then drain away into the ground (or be used elsewhere) over a longer period of time.
 There are essentially three solutions that you can use:

 - A Soakaway